yugr/rust-slides/materials/materials.md

   * More materials: no new links
 - About optimizations of for loops: https://internals.rust-lang.org/t/about-optimizations-of-for-loops/18896
   * Assignee: yugr
-  * Status: in progress
+  * Status: in progress (10m)
+  * A highly technical discussion
+  * Problems of for-loops are
+    + Lowering happens early (at AST->HIR stage)
 - Why does iteration over an inclusive range generate longer assembly in Rust than in C++? https://stackoverflow.com/questions/70672533/why-does-iteration-over-an-inclusive-range-generate-longer-assembly-in-rust-than/70680224
   * Assignee: yugr
-  * Status: in progress
+  * Status: DONE (10m)
+  * Problem: loop with inclusive range is much more verbose
+  * Root cause: usual problem w/ inclusive ranges
+  * Root cause: LLVM fails to split loops
+  * Solutions: exclusive intervals and `for_each`
 - Zero-cost iterator abstractions...not so zero-cost? https://www.reddit.com/r/rust/comments/yaft60/zerocost_iterator_abstractionsnot_so_zerocost/
   * Assignee: yugr
   * Status: in progress